polishcityclub/website/content/mentoring.md

 ## How do I apply?

 In order to apply for the PCC Career Mentoring Scheme, you will need to complete the form available [here](https://pawelsawicz.typeform.com/to/jlizIi).
 As part of the process, you will be expected to provide answers to three questions and attach a copy of your CV.
 Your responses should be no longer than 150 words per question.
 Your applications will be assessed based on their quality, motivation and commitment to the scheme.
 Based on your career interest and the availability of suitable mentors, you may be transferred onto an alternative cycle.

+### Questions

+1. Why do you want to take part in the PCC Career Mentoring Scheme ?
+2. What do you hope to achieve through this scheme ?
+3. Do you have any specific learning or career goals ?

 ## Who are our mentors?